codingepaduli/codingepaduli/content/interesting/Developing.md

 [Automating backups on a Raspberry Pi NAS | Opensource.com](https://opensource.com/article/18/8/automate-backups-raspberry-pi) - \
 [Monitor your Raspberry Pi with Grafana Cloud | Opensource.com](https://opensource.com/article/21/3/raspberry-pi-grafana-cloud) - \
 [Crossbar.io](https://crossbar.io/) - distributed, multi-language applications where components communicate using Publish & Subscribe and routed Remote Procedure Calls\
+[Platypush](https://platypush.tech/) - an open-source modular platform for automation aimed to run on any device that can run a Python interpreter\

 ### Mozilla Firefox